DylanWinter/SlayTheSummoner/README.md

 	- To see this, you can reload the page and watch the environment change into another procedurally generated one.

 5. Simple Movement Algorithms
-	- Some NPCs will use the wander algorithm to wander around the map before you are within their range.
+	- Some enemy NPCs will use the wander algorithm to wander around the map before you are within their range.
 	- To see this, stay far away from a ChasingEnemy NPC to avoid its detection.
 You will see it wander using this algorithm.